ThomasOttosson/quiznew/README.md

 ## Features left to implement

-* I wanted to make the orange line to go from A to B in 10 seconds instead of 15.
+* Make the orange line to go from A to B in 10 seconds instead of 15.

-* I wanted to improve the design a lot more so the design looks much more original and different instead of a standard format.
-Unfortunatley i wasn't able to completed before the 29th May 2024 due to medical conditions.
+* Improve the design a lot more so the design looks much more original and different instead of a standard format.
+Unfortunatley i wasn't able to completed before the 29th May 2024 due to bad personal medical conditions.

 ## Testing